Essential oil benefits are countless.

 - Sore Muscles – Sometimes, I get super painful fibromyalgia flare-ups.
 A simple recipe of eucalyptus, sage, and basil oils and Epsom’s salt in a bath does wonders.
 As an added essential oil benefit, you’ll also smell great!
 (Learn more about musculoskeletal oils.)

 I have tried and researched many, many essential oils.
 My family and I have settled on Arome because they are 100% pure, undiluted and “therapeutic grade”.
 My personal favorites are:

 - Lavender oil – I diffuse this every day with eucalyptus in my living room.

 - Peppermint oil – Sometimes, I mix it up and add 2 drops each of lavender oil, eucalyptus and peppermint.
 Divine!

 - Tea Tree oil – A “classic”.
 We use it for cuts and scrapes and in some of our homemade cleaning products.

 Essential Oil Benefits Takeaways

 Did you know?
-Another benefit of essential oils is that they can clear negative energy from your body and home?
+Another benefit of essential oils is that they can clear negative energy from your aura and home?